gh-username/getdata-006-project/CodeBook.md

 ##### HOW THE ORIGINAL DATA SOURCE WAS PROCESSED

 There are two main data groups from the original data source: Test Data and Training Data.
 There are three files from the original data source which together represent a data group.
 These files begin with the prfixes "x_", "y_", and "subject" followed by the data group ("test" and "train").

-In otherwords, the data group "Test Data" involves the files:
+######T he data group "Test Data" involves the files:

-x_test (the data set of measured/derived variables without headings/labels to describe them) y_test (the headings/labels which describe the measured/derived variables of the data set) subject_test (a "single column" data file which tells which subject was measured by each row in the data set)
+*x_test (the data set of measured/derived variables without headings/labels to describe them) *y_test (the headings/labels which describe the measured/derived variables of the data set) *subject_test (a "single column" data file which tells which subject was measured by each row in the data set)

-The data group "Training Data" involves the files (descriptions are the same as above):
+###### The data group "Training Data" involves the files (descriptions are the same as above):

-x_train
-y_train
-subject_train
+*x_train
+*y_train
+*subject_train

 ##### README NOTES FROM ORIGINAL DATA SOURCE